bl1te/MCJ-datapack-attempt/README.md

 And no backporting, ever.
 This is my paradigm:

-> If you are not utilizing a higher stable version, you are wasting opportunities.
+> If you are not utilizing the highest stable version, you are wasting opportunities.
 >
 > If the higher stable version lacks the features which are present in lower version, find a workaround to achieve these features.